L-hodg/Geog418Lab3/README.md

 - subset for st johns
 - turn absolute count data into a rate/percent

+This next chunk of code will focus on cleaning data, merging the .csv and the spatial data, and subsetting the extent to St. Johns.
+Currently the census data does not have informative column names, making it hard to identify and call on certain variables.
+To remedy this, make a new object containing a list of column names (ensure these are in the correct order).
+We can then apply this list to our csv by setting 'colnames(csv)' equal to the list.

+Census data is unique in that each observation is complete with a GEOUID.
+This number essentially ties the obsersvation to a specific census tract location.
+We will create an additional column 'len' using 'nchar()', which counts the number of characters per ID.
+Using '$' after an object name allows you to reference a specific column.
+We will see more of this later.
+Observations with less than 8 characters are missing a dissemenation area, making them incomplete.
+These will be removed by subsetting our csv to only include rows where 'len' is equal to 8.

+Now that our census data has been cleaned and correctly labelled, we can merge it with the census tract map.
+We will use 'merge()' function. by setting the parameters 'by.x = "DAUID"' and 'by.y = "GEOUID"', we tell the function to georeference each observation using its unique Dissemenation area ID and Geo ID.
+This filters each observation into its appropriate polygon in the shapefile.

+After our files are merged into one, we can create a new object that is a subset of just values in St.John's by referencing the city name column.

 ```{r Clean data, echo=TRUE, eval=TRUE, warning=FALSE}
 #New column names